Do you have to live in Los Angeles to get a JFLA interest-free loan?

 What does “free” mean?

-JFLA is a non-profit organization so, “free” means that we do not charge interest on loans to make a profit.
+JFLA is a charity so, “free” means that we do not charge interest on loans to make a profit.
 If you borrow $500, you repay $500.

 If you don’t charge interest, or fees, how do you make money?